ethanokamura/perfectline/src/content/javascript-101/imports.md

 }
 ```

-This allows use to use it in a different file with an import statement:
+This allows us to use it in a different file with an import statement:

 ```js
 import helper from './Helper.js';